tolulomo/ltgchallenge/README.md

 - The `index.js` inside view folder exports all the important script to the controller.
 - `Base.js` collects few clickable elements and distribute it within the view folder
 - `Navigation.js` exports a class that adjust the application view.
 - `Entry.js` exports a class that controls the application display.
-Collects events, passses it to the `model/Calculator.js` for storage and logic processing and finally collects the report for display on the screen
+Collects events, passses it to the `model/Calculator.js` for storage and logic processing and finally collects the report for display on the screen.
+- The `model/_calcUtility.js` handles all utilized functions used by `model/Calculator.js`.

 ---